CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 Equipment or material at the home office (eg printer paper, USB hard disks, DVDs, USB sticks, SD cards, but also special toner cartridges) will eventually no longer be needed or need to be sorted out.
 If they contain sensitive data, they must be disposed of in such a way that no conclusions can be drawn about previously stored data.
 For functional data carriers, the data should be deleted securely.
 Non-functioning data carriers or write-once data carriers must be mechanically destroyed (see also CON.6 * Deleting and destruction *).

 The nature of the disposal of vulnerable material should be regulated in a specific safety policy.
-In the institution, the necessary disposal facilities must be available.
+The required disposal facilities must be available in the institution.

 If confidential material is collected prior to disposal, the collection must be protected against unauthorized access.

-Proper disposal of equipment and material that is worthy of protection must comply with the requirements of module OPS.1.2.7 Sales / Disposal of IT.
+Proper disposal of equipment and material subject to protection must comply with the requirements of module OPS.1.2.7 IT sale / disposition.

 ** Disposal of data carriers and documents while traveling ** Also on the way there is often material that should be disposed of for various reasons.
 Just the necessary disposals, so that the luggage remains portable, must be considered in this context.
 While disposal procedures for old or unusable data carriers and documents exist in your own institution, they are not always possible on the move.
 Therefore, it is important to consider carefully before each disposal of used data media and documents whether they could contain information worthy of protection.
 If this is the case, the data carriers and documents must be transported back in case of doubt.
 This also applies if the data carriers are defective, since IT experts can also recover valuable information from this.
 Likewise, care should be taken in facilities for data destruction in foreign institutions, as it is not clear who is responsible for the disposal or how reliable it is.

-The requirements for the disposal of data carriers and documents are shown in the module OPS.1.2.7 * Sales / Disposal of IT *.
+The requirements for the disposal of data media and documents are shown in the module OPS.1.2.7 * Sales / Disposal of IT *.
 In general, they should be included in the design of security policies and regulations for information protection in the area of ​​waste disposal of data carriers and documents.

 #### INF.9.M7 Legal framework for mobile work [Head of Human Resources, Human Resources]

-Institutions must observe and define various labor law and labor protection framework conditions for mobile work.
+Institutions have to observe and define various labor law and labor protection framework conditions for mobile work.
 Controversial points should be clarified either by company agreements or by individual agreements between the mobile employee and the employer in addition to the employment contract.
 In these agreements, for example, the following points should be settled:

 * Voluntary participation in mobile work
 * Overtime and surcharges